IPCA report into police pursuit crash that killed two in St Lukes Rd, Auckland

 "Sharina was not ready to go.
 This was not my daughter's time," she said.

-Meuli's father Aaron Meuli told the court his daughter "was a star, a shinning light," and now that light was gone.
+Meuli's father Aaron Meuli told the court his daughter "was a star, a shining light," and now that light was gone.

 The driver had made wrong decision, after wrong decision, as he fled police and ran through a red light before attempting to overtake on the grass, he said.